 This BS program in computational mathematical sciences is a fusion of mathematics, science and computing.
-Students in this program learn how to translate problems in science and engineering into mathematical problems and solve them using computing algorithms.
+Students in this program learn how to translate science and engineering problems into mathematical problems and solve them using computing algorithms.
 They develop strong problem-solving, analytical and programming skills as they work across diverse areas of science and mathematics.

 Computational Mathematical Sciences (BS)